-- (3b) Copyright is the economic foundation for the creative industry, since it stimulates innovation, creation, investment and production.
+- (5) Copyright is the economic foundation for the creative industry, since it stimulates innovation, creation, investment and production.
 Mass digitisation and dissemination of works is therefore a means of protecting Europe's cultural heritage.
-Copyright is an important tool for ensuring that the creative sector is rewarded for its work. - (4) The exclusive rights for rightholders of reproduction and of making available to the public of their works and other protected subject matter, as harmonised under Directive 2001/29/EC of the European Parliament and Council of 22 May 2001 on the harmonisation of certain aspects of copyright and related rights in the information society1, require the consent of rightholders prior to the digitisation and making available of a work and other protected subject matter. - (5) In the case of orphan works, such prior consent to carry out acts of reproduction or of making available to the public cannot be obtained. - (6) Different approaches in the Member States to the recognition of orphan work status can present obstacles to the functioning of the internal market and the use of and cross-border access to orphan works.
+Copyright is an important tool for ensuring that the creative sector is rewarded for its work. - (6) The rightholders' exclusive rights of reproduction of their works and other protected subject-matter and of making them available to the public, as harmonised under Directive 2001/29/EC of the European Parliament and Council of 22 May 2001 on the harmonisation of certain aspects of copyright and related rights in the information society1, necessitate the prior consent of rightholders to the digitisation and the making available to the public of a work or other protected subject-matter. - (7) In the case of orphan works, it is not possible to obtain such prior consent to the carryingout of acts of reproduction or of making available to the public. - (8) Different approaches in the Member States to the recognition of orphan work status can present obstacles to the functioning of the internal market and the use of, and cross-border access to, orphan works.
 Such different approaches can also result in restrictions on the free movement of goods and services which incorporate cultural content.
-Therefore, ensuring the mutual recognition of such status is appropriate, since it would allow access to the orphan works in all Member States.
+Therefore, ensuring the mutual recognition of such status is appropriate, since it will allow access to orphan works in all Member States.